-These days most people know that it's not a reasonable expectation.
+These days most people know sex during an in-room massage is not a reasonable expectation.
 Massage therapists are highly trained professionals who offer a therapeutic treatment.
 But they think if they offer a big enough tip, they might get lucky because they are in the privacy of their hotel room, without the spa setting to remind them of the boundaries.

-An in-room massage is NOT a sensual massage and doesn't involve any sexual contact, "extras" or "happy endings".
-You follow the same rules of etiquette that you would in any spa -- you don't get dressed or undressed in front of the therapist, you don't expect or ask for sexual contact, and you don't cross the boundaries of the therapeutic relationship in any way.
+You follow the same rules of etiquette that you would in any spa—you don't get dressed or undressed in front of the therapist, you don't expect or ask for sexual contact, and you don't cross the boundaries of the therapeutic relationship in any way.

 While a few luxury hotels have spa suites that are set up for in-room treatments, generally a licensed massage therapist arrives for an in-room massage with a portable massage table, sheets, and oils.
 They ask about areas that need work or health problems and give you time to disrobe and get on the table while waiting in another room.
 After giving you the massage, using proper draping techniques, they give you privacy again to get off the table and put your robe or clothes back on.